How to find a midwife

-Recommendation by a recent mother.
-This is a good method.
-Most new mothers would be happy to pass on the contact details for their midwife if she was happy with the maternity care she received.
+This is a good option.
+Most new mothers are happy to pass on the contact details for their midwife if she was happy with the maternity care she received.

-Recommendation by your GP.
-If you confirm your pregnancy by way of a consultation with your GP you can discuss your options for lead maternity care.
-The Doctor should have contact details of midwives in the area.
+Your GP can discuss your options for maternity care and will have contact details of midwives in the area.

-Nga Maia.
-Nga Maia is a national organisation supporting Maori in pregnancy and childbirth.
-It lists contact details for a number of Maori midwives at its internet site http://www.ngamaia.co.nz/ .
+This is a national organisation supporting Maori in pregnancy and childbirth and can supply contact details for a number of Maori midwives.

-Local hospital maternity unit.
-Your local maternity unit may be able to provide you with contact detail for midwives in your area.
+Your local maternity unit may be able to give you contact details for midwives in your area.
 DHB maternity units can also provide your maternity care but they will only take you on if you cannot find a Lead Maternity Care midwife.

 “When you look for a midwife it is important to check they hold a current practising certificate. ”